 BENEFITS OF GINGER

-- Can reduce nausea post-op (trust me, I know, 3 acl surgeries!)
+Can reduce nausea post-op (trust me, I know this first hand)

 HOW TO INCLUDE IN YOUR DIET

 Add a small knob of fresh ginger to your morning smoothie or in a cold-pressed juice.

 My favourite way is to bring a large pot of water to a soft boil with many chunks of ginger.
 Leave it for an hour or so.
 Strain, enjoy hot.
 Keep leftovers in the fridge as it's great cold too!

 I also keep powder ginger in my pantry for cookies and no bake treats.